 Dialling down debt

 Campaign win!
 We worked with MPs and Peers to support an amendment to the Digital Economy Bill .
-The amendment was passed and the law has been changed so that all mobile phone providers will need to give customers the option to put a cap on their monthly bills.
+The amendment was passed and the law has been changed, so all mobile phone providers need to give customers the option to put a cap on their monthly bills from October 2018.

 We’re campaigning to improve the debt collection practices of mobile phone providers.
 This includes letting customers put a cap on their monthly spending.